jakiestfu/Snap.js/README.md

         translation:{
             absolute: 20, // Pixels pane has translated
             relative: 21, // Pixels pane has translated relative to starting translation
-            sinceDirectionChange: 10 // Pixels pane has translated since the direction of the pane has changed }
+            sinceDirectionChange: 10, // Pixels pane has translated since the direction of the pane has changed
+            percentage: 40.571649 // The percentage that the Pane is open.
+Good or animating other things }
     }
 }